canonical/hwcert-jenkins-tools/scriptlets/README.md

-# Convinience functions for Jenkins jobs
+# Convenience functions for Jenkins jobs

 ## Description

-This directory contains convinience functions that are used in almost all of Certification Team's Jenkins.
+This directory contains Convenience functions that are used in almost all of Certification Team's Jenkins.

 ## Testing